youssef-george/Everlast-HR-System/PROJECT_DOCUMENTATION.md

   - Automatic routing to appropriate departments based on ticket category

 - **Ticket Categories & Routing:**
-  - Product Owner manages ticket categories
+  - Technical Support manages ticket categories
   - Each category can be assigned to specific departments (IT/Web)
   - Automatic ticket routing to assigned departments upon submission

 - **Role-Based Access:**
   - **Employees:** Can view and submit their own tickets
   - **IT/Web Department:** Access to department inbox with all tickets assigned to their department
-  - **Product Owner/Admin:** Full access to all tickets via manager dashboard
+  - **Technical Support/Admin:** Full access to all tickets via manager dashboard

 - **Ticket Management:**
   - Status tracking: Open → In Progress → Resolved → Closed
   - Priority-based filtering and sorting
   - Status history with change tracking
-  - Ticket deletion (Product Owner only)
+  - Ticket deletion (Technical Support only)

 - **Comments & Communication:**
   - Public comments visible to ticket requester